kklmn/ParSeq/parseq/help/instructions.rst

 drive.
 Get ParSeq as a zip from GitHub and unzip it to a suitable location.

 For running ParSeq without installation, all required dependencies must be installed beforehand.
-Look into ParSeq's `setup.py` and find those dependencies in the list `install_requires`, they are pip installable.
+Look into ParSeq's `pyproject.toml` and find them ander `dependencies` entry, they are pip installable.

 ::

     pip install sphinxcontrib-jquery autopep8 h5py hdf5plugin silx psutil pyqtwebengine docutils distro colorama sphinx_tabs siphash24

-A typical pitfall in this scenario is the presence of ParSeq at multiple locations.
+A typical pitfall in this scenario is the presence of ParSeq at multiple locations on your computer.
 To discover which ParSeq package is actually in use, start a Python session, import parseq and examine its `parseq.__file__`.